 Those in Singapore and Manhattan are the only ones I’ve seen that deserve to be called like that.
 The majority of Chinatowns, such as those in Philadelphia, Yokohama, Boston, etc., are little more than several streets full of Chinese restaurants.
 The one in New York City is huge, the second largest in the world behind San Francisco’s, because although in theory it ends east of Henry St, Chinese businesses have taken almost the entire southern Lower East Side.
 With nearly 350,000 residents (and supposedly another 450,000 illegal immigrants), being the majority ethnic Chinese, this neighborhood has more population than many cities in the world.
 That makes it almost an authentic Chinese city, with its advantages and disadvantages.

-Chinatown is an area little recommended for overnight, because it is noisy, dirty and unsafe at night, worsening these negative aspects the closer we get to the Lower East Side and the further away from SoHo.
+Chinatown is an area little recommended for overnight, because it is noisy, dirty and is not safe at night, worsening these negative aspects the closer we get to the Lower East Side and the further away from SoHo.
 However, given its size and authenticity, it is worth visiting:

 - There are many restaurants, although only once did I eat in one and I did not find it out of the ordinary.